opendatasoft/ods-dataviz-sdk/packages/api-client/README.md

 ## How to contribute

-Take a look at our [contribution guide](CONTRIBUTING.md) if you're interested in helping.
+Take a look at our [Contributing Guide](CONTRIBUTING.md) if you're interested in helping.